k5mcd/QLog/README.md

 - `HAMLIBINCLUDEPATH` - the path to Hamlib Includes
 - `HAMLIBLIBPATH` - the path to Hamlib Library
-- `HAMLIBVERSION_MAJOR` - Hamlib version - major number
+- `HAMLIBVERSION_MAJOR` - Hamlib version - major number (must be present if `pkg-config` cannot determine Hamlib version)
-- `HAMLIBVERSION_MINOR` - Hamlib version - monir number
+- `HAMLIBVERSION_MINOR` - Hamlib version - minor number (must be present if `pkg-config` cannot determine Hamlib version)
-- `HAMLIBVERSION_PATCH` - Hamlib version - path number
+- `HAMLIBVERSION_PATCH` - Hamlib version - path number (must be present if `pkg-config` cannot determine Hamlib version)
 - `QTKEYCHAININCLUDEPATH` - the path to QtKeyChain Includes
 - `QTKEYCHAINLIBPATH`- the path to QtKeyChain Library